Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Temporary right turn ban from Coatesville/Riverhead Highway onto SH16

-Last year we asked for public feedback on our proposal to ban right turns from Coatesville-Riverhead highway onto SH16.
-We considered your feedback alongside other technical information and have decided to implement this ban.
+In 2022 we asked for public feedback on our proposal to ban right turns from Coatesville-Riverhead highway onto SH16.
+We considered this feedback alongside other technical information and decided to implement the ban.

 You can read a summary of the feedback we received or view the full feedback report:

-The right turn ban will make it safer for people using the intersection and help traffic flow more smoothly along SH16 while we complete the design and secure the approvals needed to construct a new roundabout.
-This is an interim solution and we know that it will not solve all of the issues in this area which is why we remain focussed on delivering the permanent improvements as quickly as we can.
+The right turn ban makes it safer for people using the intersection and helps traffic flow more smoothly along SH16 while we complete the design and secure the approvals needed to construct a new roundabout.
+This is an interim solution and we know that it has not solved all of the issues in this area which is why we remain focussed on delivering the permanent improvements as quickly as we can.

 Consultation questions and answers